Blind Dynamic Resource Allocation in Closed Networks via Mirror Backpressure: The MBP Policies and Main Result

-and postpone the results for other choices of congestion functions to Appendix \ref{append:proof-main-theorems} (see also Remark~\ref{rem:general_mirror_map}).
+and postpone the results for other choices of congestion functions to Appendix \ref{append:proof-main-regret} (see also Remark~\ref{rem:general_mirror_map}).
+We will later clarify the precise role of the congestion function and show that it is related to the mirror map in mirror descent \citep{beck2003mirror}.
+Similar to the design of effective mirror descent algorithms, the choice of congestion function should depend on the constraints of the setting, leading to an interesting interplay between problem geometry and policy design.
+For instance, we employ a different congestion function for the setting in Section \ref{subsec:extend-barrier} where there are additional buffer capacity constraints.

 For technical reasons, we need to keep $\nq$ in the \textit{interior} of the normalized state space $\Omega$, i.e., we need to ensure that all normalized queue lengths remain positive.
 This is achieved by defining\yka{Is this really a \textbf{re}definition, or is it the first time that $\nq$ is defined.} the normalized queue lengths $\nq$ as

 \yka{Replaced $\delta^K$ with $\delta_K$.} Note that this definition leads to $\mathbf{1}^{\T}\nq = 1$ and therefore $\nq \in \Omega$.